daemonio/reddit-poster/README.md

 In other words, the BEST time to post is to wait a "highly upvoted" post to get at least 15 hours old.
 Again, this is a heuristic so of course it can fail sometimes.

-The calculation is simple and being "score" the amount of upvotes, IF the division `score/created_utc` is above 100 which means 100 upvotes per hour, the minimum rate for being considered a "highly upvoted" post THEN schedule the post to `(15 - created_utc)` hours from now.
+The calculation is simple.
+Being "score" the amount of upvotes, IF the division `score/created_utc` is above 100 which means 100 upvotes per hour, the minimum rate for being considered a "highly upvoted" post THEN schedule the post to `(15 - created_utc)` hours from now.
+The best time to post is to wait a "highly upvoted" post to get at least 15 hours old.
+Of course ff there is no "highly upvoted" at the moment just post right away.